The Mango

-"The Mango" is the 65th episode of the sitcom Seinfeld.
+"The Mango" is the 65th episode of the NBC sitcom Seinfeld.
 It aired on September 16, 1993, and is the premiere of the show's fifth season.
-Larry David said that a friend of his came up with the setup of this episode: Elaine never having orgasms with Jerry.
-The revelation leads George to suspect his own girlfriend is faking her orgasms, while Kramer is solely concerned with getting fruit from a fruit stand that he has just been banned from.
+In this episode, Jerry gets defensive after Elaine admits to having faked all her orgasms with him.
+George's insecurity over sexual performance becomes a self-fulfilling prophecy.
+Kramer's high standards for fruit get him banned from the only grocer where he will buy fruit.